cli-kit/cli-command/README.md

 Handling errors in any program is important but doing it elegantly in a command line program can be tricky, so the [error] module has been integrated to make error handling consistent and robust.

 The pre-defined error conditions are in [en.json][en.json].
-The [error][error] module intentionally starts incorementing exit status codes from `128` so as not to conflict with low exit status codes, for example, `node` uses exit code `8` to indicate an uncaught exception.
+The [error][error] module intentionally starts incrementing exit status codes from `128` so as not to conflict with low exit status codes, for example, `node` uses exit code `8` to indicate an uncaught exception.
 The command module uses exit codes from `64-127` and you are encouraged to start your exit codes from `128`.

 Error conditions encountered by the module are treated in an idiomatic manner, they are dispatched as an `error` event from the program.
 However, you may just want some default error handling, so if you have not registered an `eror` listener on the program by the time `parse()` is called then the default error handling will be used.